 What choices have you got?
 Look at all reasonable options and determine if they need to be handled through a standard operating procedure (SOP), or are you going to do this without the book?

 Take a look at the risks versus the benefits with each option you’ve identified in the point above.

 Based on points two and three, which option provides the least risk for the maximum benefit?
 It’s always a good idea to have a back up plan just in case you need to pivot.

 Let everyone know who will be doing what, where they need to be, and when they’re going to be needed.

 How is the plan going?
 Does it need to be revised at all?
 Did you get the desired outcome from the actions you took?
 If not then you can always go back to start and go through the process again.

 This cycle can be completed as many times as you need to get the outcome that you are looking for.

 Being self-aware of your own limitations and always looking to improve your own personal development skills are key qualities of a good leader.
 Traditionally, successful leaders are the ones we look up to.
 They’re the ones who seem to have all the answers.

 This is how they stay on top of the latest company memos and notices.
 They take pride in their work and look to better themselves each time they come to work.

-To develop your own personal development skills, look to set realistic goals for yourself.
+To develop your own essential leadership qualities, look to set realistic goals for yourself.
 Know your strengths and weaknesses and work on them a little bit each day.
 Accept that you may never have the “perfect day” but if you achieved your main goal then it was a success and you should be happy with that.